jmcanterafonseca-iota/virtual-watch-tower/onboard-participant.md

 }
 ```

+ Such a Compliance Credential contains references (points to) the original Credentials that were issued formerly.
+That's why in order to enable the verification of this Compliance Credential it is needed to publish those Credentials following the steps below.

 ## Publication of the original Credentials

 An optional step before the publication of the original Credentials is to add a JWS Signature to them, as the JSON-LD credential originally was not signed by the onboarding tool (we only have a JWT Credential signed).
 For doing so the following steps are needed: